How to create a continuous learning culture in your workplace

 Having a learning culture is critical for staying relevant and competitive, and for helping employees to progress in their careers.
 Find out how to achieve it.

-Lisa began her career at Insperity in July of 2008.
-She has more than 20 years of experience in the training development industry.
-Currently, she is a corporate learning and development consultant at Insperity, where she develops and delivers in-house training programs to employees.
-Lisa holds a bachelor’s degree in business administration from Stephen F. Austin State University.
-She is also a certified payroll professional.
+Lisa Holley began her career at Insperity in July 2008, and she has more than 20 years of experience in the training development industry.
+Currently, she is Senior Performance Consultant for Traditional Employment at Insperity, where she develops and delivers in-house training programs to employees.
+Holley holds a bachelor's degree in business administration from Stephen F. Austin State University, and she's a certified emotional intelligence trainer and coach.

 Having a learning culture is critical for staying relevant and competitive, and for helping employees to progress in their careers.
 Find out how to achieve it.